 - Venture debt, recurring revenue loans

-- NAV lending, GP financing, continuation vehicles
+- NAV lending, GP financing

 - Increasing role of private credit in real estate and infrastructure